 So How Do I Calculate Expected Value?

-Hold on to your panties.
-We’ll get to that in a second, but before we do let’s talk about why this number is the reason you could be homeless if you don’t play your cards right (see what I did there?).
+Hold on to your knickers.
+We’ll get to that in a second, but before we do let’s talk about why this number is the reason you could be homeless if you don’t play your cards right.

 In 2015, a word association study involving approximately five thousand participants conducted by professors from the Las Vegas University’s Hustlenomics Department, determined that over 90% responded indicating the first word that comes to mind when they hear the word ‘Casino’ is – ‘Luck’.